OPOUTERE RATEPAYERS & RESIDENTS ASSOCIATION (ORRA)

 - To support and co-operate with the government agencies and other organisations having similar objectives

 As other areas change and become more developed, Opoutere retains the quiet unspoiled charm previously enjoyed elsewhere.
 This is in part due to the efforts of ORRA.
 As the name indicates, ORRA is more inclusive than just ratepayers in the area, and involves other people with a connection to Opoutere.
 ORRA is a very active group, with a wide range of skills and interests in the membership.

 We are all linked by our commitment to the Opoutere area although many of us live elsewhere.

-ORRA frequently lobbies Thames Coromandel District Council, Environment Waikato, DOC, forestry, mining and other organisations on issues related to clean water and harbour health, and protection of the natural values of the wider area.
+ORRA frequently lobbies Thames Coromandel District Council, Waikato Regional Council, DOC, forestry, mining and other organisations on issues related to clean water and harbour health, and protection of the natural values of the wider area.